LacunaOmnibus/MontyLacuna/README.md

   - Announcement

 ## TBD
-- logging
-  - There's also a RotatingFileHandler handler - that's what I should be using, or people are going to end up with way-too-big logfiles.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.